th3james/BackboneDiorama/README.md

 # Backbone.Diorama Libraries
-BackboneDiorama comes with a few extra classes to complete the backbone stack for building complete web applications:
+BackboneDiorama comes with a few extra classes to compliment the backbone stack for building complete web applications:

 ### Backbone.Diorama.ManagedRegion
-Creates a DOM element designed for swapping views in and out of
+Creates a DOM element designed for swapping views in and out of, without leaking event bindings.
 #### constructor(tagName='div')
 Constructs a new managed region with a DOM element of the given tag name.
 Insert the new DOM element into the page using the $el attribute: